patwapro/news-web-app/README.md

 NodeJs and Git(optional)
 ```
 ## Installation
-Just clone or download the news-app
+Just clone or download the news-web-app
 ### development
 run
 ```